-3. Relation between GVM and FRG in the case of continuous RSB
+3. Relation between Gaussian variational method and functional renormalization group in the case of continuous replica symmetry breaking

 However, establishing a link between the GVM results and the FRG is rather subtle.
 To a considerable extent, this has been achieved for the case of continuous RSB in Refs.
-11,13 , while the same task for situations exhibiting 1-step RSB has remained an open problem, which is addressed in the present paper.
-In order to review the results for the continuous case, we recall the multiplication formulae for two ultrametric matrices AB = C:
+11 and 13, while the same task for situations exhibiting one-step RSB has remained an open problem, which is addressed in the present paper.
+In order to review the results for the continuous case, we recall the multiplication formulas for two ultrametric matrices AB=C: